Michele Sorice: Work

-Sorice serves as Professor at the LUISS University in Rome, where he has been Director of the Centre for Media and Democratic Innovations "Massimo Baldini" until 2018.
-Since 2018 he is the Director of the Centre for Conflict and Participation Studies.
-He is member of the scientific board of the School of Government.
+Sorice served as Professor at the LUISS University in Rome, where he was the Director of the Centre for Media and Democratic Innovations "Massimo Baldini" until 2018.
+Since 2018 to 2023 he was the Director of the CCPS, Centre for Conflict and Participation Studies.
 He has been also an Invited Professor at Gregorian University. where he has been teaching Political Science.

 Sorice was the coordinator, with Professor Philip Schlesinger, of an international research network focusing on media public services in Europe.
-Sorice is member of the SISP (Società Italiana di Scienza Politica), of the Media and Politics Specialist Group and of Participatory and Deliberative Democracy Specialist Group, both of the Political Studies Association (PSA) of UK.
+Sorice was member of the SISP (Società Italiana di Scienza Politica), of the Media and Politics Specialist Group and of Participatory and Deliberative Democracy Specialist Group, both of the Political Studies Association (PSA) of UK.

+He is member of the Steering Committee of the SISCC (Società Italiana di Sociologia Cultura Comuncazione).

+The most recent studies, in continuity with previous lines of research, move along two main axes: a) phenomena related to the relations between communicative ecosystems, digital capitalism and neoliberalism (also from the side of techno-feudalism); b) empirical research on vulnerable subjects in liminal spaces, also considering the empowerment potential represented by the adoption of digital tools.

+Since 2024, Sorice has returned to the Sapienza University of Rome, where he teaches Digital Media and Communication and Civic Engagement and coordinates the Research Unit on Media and Democracy at the Department of Communication and Social Research.
+He is also member of the Scientific Board of the Joint International Doctorate in Social Representations, Culture and Communication, based at Sapienza University of Rome.